Our Modern and Vintage Master Bathroom Reveal

 Not only is it pretty and functional, it also has a little attachment that you can pull into the tub.

 Sigh.
 It’s beautiful.
 My FIL did all of the tile work.
 While he’s not known for his speed (or ability to win bets), he did a fantastic job!

-We had the glass custom made to semi-enclose the shower.
-Even though the shower is open, the steam and warmth really stays in the shower with you.
+We had the glass custom-made to semi-enclose the shower.
+Even though the shower is open, the steam and warmth really stay in the shower with you.
 I picked up that cute dip-dyed teak stool to set a towel on for your bath and/or shower.

 Last but not least, the toilet 😉

 No one cares about the toilet.
 But, I have to show it in order to show the most amazing art I found for the bathroom.
 It is SO perfect for the room and for life in general.